Recollections – The GAB Process

 Two options include:

-Attend a half-day workshop or 2 half days.
+Attend a half-day or 2 half days.
+Or a weekend retreat.

 The focus will be on telling the story behind a selection of your photos.